Welcome to Your One-Stop-Shop Betta Care Resource Guide!

 Betta fish–they’re awesome.
 You really want one.
 You just…don’t really know what’s involved.
 You might’ve heard they can survive in mud puddles, or something? (it’s true, they can!
 During the dry season in their natural habitat…but don’t do that to your Betta fish!)

 Betta Fish 101 is a guide created to give beginner Betta fish owners the tools and knowledge needed to set up and maintain a happy, healthy Betta fish environment.
-This guide has everything–whether you’re looking for help with tank setup, or Betta food, or getting your Betta fish to breed…it’s all here!
+This guide has everything–whether you’re looking for help with tank setup, or Betta food, or getting your Betta breeding…it’s all here!

 The guide is split into eight areas of Betta fish care.
 Here’s the breakdown: